Welcome

 Have fun perusing through the website.
 There are a bunch of articles about the science behind guitars, old patents, univeristy reasearch papers and more in the Article and Blog section.

 Weston Instruments services guitars, basses, mandolins, banjos, bouzoukis and many other instruments in the Ottawa, Kanata, Ashton, Stitsville, Richmond, Almonte and Carleton place region.
-And if you need a custom build, I will ship worldwide.

 As for major repairs, these things can happen.
 Headstocks break, tops can split, braces come unglued, frets get worn out.
 Whatever you need for a major repair, or modification, bring me your guitar and I will make it sing again.